The final version of ”Universal Basic Income & The City,” supported by JFI, was released on March 25, 2021. Read the full paper here.

 Housing consumption (dwelling size) falls by 2.8% and 6.8%.
 Lower demand for housing leads to lower rents, which fall by 3.8% and 9.0%, and lower house prices, which fall by 1.6% and 3.5%.
 The ratio of housing expenditures to income also falls, implying that housing becomes more affordable.

-Rents go down both absolutely and relative to housing expenditure, leading to an increase in housing affordability.
+Rents go down both absolutely and relative to housing income, leading to an increase in housing affordability.
 This comes, however, at the cost of a reduction in average dwelling size.
 These findings suggest that a UBI is unlikely to usher in a wave of inflation, and that pursuing UBI policy in coastal cities suffering from a shortage of affordable housing is not inherently misguided.
 Here we should note again the power of general equilibrium models to provide counter-intuitive findings; this is very much the opposite result as the one given by an informal partial equilibrium analysis.

 The paper also discusses the spatial outcomes of a UBI, including changing neighborhood preferences and whether particular areas experience booms/blights as a result.
 These findings are sensitive to the manner in which the UBI is financed, with notably different results when the income tax level is altered rather than its progressivity.
 This further reinforces the idea that the details of financing matter, often in surprising ways.
 Further work on cash transfer policy must include deep research into financing mechanisms—the benefits such programs offer to society depend crucially on these details.

-The remarkable research in “Universal Basic Income and the City” will be expanded in the coming months: The authors plan to perform a variety of robustness checks to determine how sensitive the findings are to the assumptions researchers made.
+The remarkable research in “Universal Basic Income and the City (2019)” will be expanded in the coming months: The authors plan to perform a variety of robustness checks to determine how sensitive the findings are to the assumptions researchers made.
 For example, the authors note that their results may depend on the assumed labor supply elasticity (the strength of the response in labor supply to new taxes or benefits).
 Their model sets the Frisch Elasticity to 1, but there is much disagreement among economists as to the true value with estimates from microeconomic data ranging from 0 to 0.5 (recall the Levy Institute model assumes no labor response to new taxes and benefits at all) and from macroeconomic data ranging from 1 to 2.
 Though this may appear to be a dry, technical distinction it has major implications for policy design.
 Whether the modeling results on welfare and housing prices hold when this and other parameters are altered remains to be seen.

 Beyond sensitivity analysis, one might be interested in modeling various disbursement amounts to mirror proposals like Andrew Yang’s Freedom Dividend or the benefit provided in the Stockton demonstration, or much larger transfers.
 A related question is what the optimal income tax might be for a given transfer amount.
 While the authors vary income tax level and progressivity separately, one could determine the combination of changes to both that would maximize welfare.